bingoohuang/bssh/README.md

 	USAGE:
 	    # local to remote scp
-	    lscp /path/to/local... remote:/path/to/remote
+	    lssh scp /path/to/local... remote:/path/to/remote

 	    # remote to local scp
-	    lscp remote:/path/to/remote... /path/to/local
+	    lssh scp remote:/path/to/remote... /path/to/local

 	    # remote to remote scp
-	    lscp remote:/path/to/remote... remote:/path/to/local
+	    lssh scp remote:/path/to/remote... remote:/path/to/local

 ### lsftp